bigspring/lunchbox/README.md

 lunchbox
 ========

-A clever little bash script that get your up and running with WordPress and essential scripts in a few seconds.
+A clever little bash script for Mac OS X that gets you up and running with WordPress and essential plugins in a few seconds.
+Automatically downloads WordPress and an essential arsenal of plugins (listed below).

+Suggestions?
+Ideas?
+Submit an issue!

+Made in Nottingham by the team @bigspringweb

 features
 --------